Simple Theory of Chiral Fermion Dark Matter: Introduction

-The rest of paper is organized as follows.
+The rest of this paper is organized as follows.
 In Sec.~\ref{sec:Model}, we describe the chiral DM theory setup.
 Various theoretical constraints on the parameters of the theory are derived here.
 In Sec.~\ref{sec:pheno}, we study the DM phenomenology of the theory.
-Here we show that the single component fermionic DM should be lighter than $\sim 280$~GeV unless its annihilation relies on $h'$ resonance, where $h'$ is a singlet scalar, remnant of the $SU(2)_D$ symmetry breaking.
+Here we show that the single component fermionic DM should be lighter than $\sim 280$~GeV unless its annihilation relies on $h'$ resonance, where $h'$ is a singlet scalar, a remnant of the $SU(2)_D$ symmetry breaking.
 We also map out the parameter space of the theory with two-component DM in this section.
-We devote Sec.~\ref{sec:conclusion} for our conclusions.
+Section~\ref{sec:conclusion} is devoted to our conclusions.

-\section{\boldmath{$SU(2)_D$} Theory of Chiral Fermion DM}
+\section{\boldmath{$SU(2)_D$} theory of chiral fermion DM}

 As motivated in the Introduction, we extend the SM by a dark sector gauge symmetry $SU(2)_D$.
-The fermion content is very simple, an isospin-3/2 multiplet $\psi$, which is a SM singlet.
-The Higgs sector is also simple, with an isospin-3 multiplet $\phi$, also a SM singlet.
+The fermion content is very simple, with an isospin-3/2 multiplet $\psi$, which is an SM singlet.
+The Higgs sector is also simple, with an isospin-3 multiplet $\phi$, which is also an SM singlet.
 These fields are parametrized as:

 Because the 7-plet is a self-dual field, its components are subject to the following relations: